 Hidden assets – Locating all of a deceased’s assets

-It is the responsibility of the executor to administer the estate of the deceased.
-One of the first steps of administering an estate is locating and documenting all of the deceased’s assets.
+It is the responsibility of the executor to administer the estate of the deceased and to account for any hidden assets.
+One of the first steps of administering an estate is locating all of the deceased’s assets.
 This step can seem easier than it actually is in practice.
-If the deceased keep poor records, was secretive about their financial affairs or had difficulty with their memory later on in life it can be difficult to create a comprehensive picture of what assets they owned.
+If the deceased kept poor records, was private about their financial affairs or had difficulty with their memory later on in life it can be difficult to create a comprehensive picture of what assets they owned.

 Assets that are difficult to locate can be referred to as hidden assets (although you often hear this term in relation to divorce proceedings it is also applicable to probate).
 Hidden assets can be a variety of things for example cash, bonds, insurance policies, stocks and shares, loans and unsecured debts to name a few but essentially the idea is if an asset changes the value of the estate, effort needs to be made to locate it.

 It is important that sufficient effort is made by the executor to locate all of the deceased’s assets.
 When applying for probate on an estate, an inheritance tax application detailing the assets and their values must be submitted to HMRC.
 This Inheritance tax application is used to declare the amount of tax that is owed by the estate.
 If the incorrect information is provided, due to the negligence of the executor to locate the estates assets, results in a loss of tax to HMRC the executor can be liable for the consequences.

 There can also be complications when assets turn up later on after the administration of the estate has been completed.
 This can result in complicated, time consuming and sometimes expensive corrective work.